 The President of Estonia, Toomas Hendrik Ilves, was elected in September 2011 for a second (and final) five-year term.
-The next Presidential elections are scheduled for 2015.
+The next Presidential elections are scheduled for late 2016.
 The President has mainly ceremonial powers.

 Estonia joined NATO on 2 April 2004 and acceded to the European Union on 1 May 2004.
 Estonia joined the Schengen group of European countries on 21 December 2007.
 Estonia was accepted into the eurozone on 1 January 2011.